Download PDF

 1m t CO₂e2m t CO₂e3m t CO₂e4m t CO₂e5m t CO₂e6m t CO₂e7m t CO₂e8m t CO₂e9m t CO₂e10m t CO₂e

 Barton is a federal electorate that is geographically very small relative to the state average and has a high urban density.
-Its major emissions source is electricity consumption, due to the state’s scale of population and commercial activity.
-The second largest source of emissions is aviation.
+Its major emissions source is aviation, due to the state’s presence of an airport.
+The second largest source of emissions is electricity consumption.

 There are many reasons why a profile can change over time including changes in emissions sources, updates to methodology and more accurate data sources.
 Read our FAQs for more information.